freelancewebdev/xodus/core/components/xodus/docs/readme.txt

 You can find more information on Xodus in the blog post dedicated to it at http://www.hyper-typer.com/news/xodus-export-modx-users.

 Translation Credits:
-Dutch		Mark Hamstra
+Dutch: 		Mark Hamstra
-Spanish 	Cecilia Marnero
+Spanish:  	Cecilia Marnero
-Russian		Tatyana Grishna
+Russian: 		Tatyana Grishna
-German		Markus Gottschau
+German: 		Markus Gottschau